zthun/janitor/packages/lint-janitor/README.md

   // The configuration file or module for formatting checks prettyConfig?: string;

   // The white list of ECMAScript globs to lint.
-This should include
-  // JavaScript and TypeScript based files esFiles?: string[];
+This should include JavaScript and TypeScript based files
+  // Note that eslint supports excludes directly in the config file so there is no exclude support for it here. esFiles?: string[];
-  // The white list of CSS, Less, and Sass globs to lint. styleFiles?: string[];
+  // The white list of CSS, Less, and Sass globs to lint.
+  // Note that stylelint supports excludes directly in the config file so there is no
+  // exclude support for it here. styleFiles?: string[];
   // The white list of HTML globs to lint. htmlFiles?: string[];
+  // The black list of HTML globs to exclude from linting. htmlFilesExclude?: string[];
   // The white list of Markdown globs to lint. markdownFiles?: string[];
+  // The black list of Markdown globs to exclude from linting. markdownFilesExclude?: string[];
   // The white list of JSON globs to lint. jsonFiles?: string[];
+  // The black list of JSON globs to exclude from linting. jsonFilesExclude?: string[];
   // The white list of YAML globs to lint. yamlFiles?: string[];
+  // The black list of YAML globs to exclude from linting. yamlFilesExclude?: string[];
   // The white list of globs to check for spelling errors. spellingFiles?: string[];
+  // The black list of globs to exclude from spell checking. spellingFilesExclude?: string[];
   // The white list of globs to check for code formatting. prettyFiles?: string[];
+  // The black list of globs to exclude from code formatting. prettyFilesExclude?: string[];
 }
 ```